twilio-professional-services/flex-dual-channel-recording/README.md

    - Cons:
      - Conference recordings are single channel, or mono, recordings.
 This means analytics tools like Flex Insights are unable to determine if the customer or the agent is speaking, limiting capabilities of those tools such as detecting cross talk.
      - No option for custom business logic to determine which calls are recorded.
 All calls, inbound and outbound, are recorded.
+     - If (custom) external warm transfer logic is in place and agent drops off leaving customer and third party in conference, the conference recording may not be linked to the task in time for Flex Insights to ingest it.
 1. Follow our [Enabling Dual-Channel Recordings](https://www.twilio.com/docs/flex/developer/insights/enable-dual-channel-recordings#using-studio-to-enable-recordings) guide to start a dual-channel recording in Studio and capture recording metadata on the task attributes for playback in Flex Insights
    - Pros:
      - No custom code required.
 Configuration is done entirely in Studio's graphical interface.